gnocchixyz/gnocchi/doc/source/architecture.rst

 * File
 * Swift
 * Ceph (preferred)
-* InfluxDB (experimental)

-The first three drivers are based on an intermediate library, named *Carbonara*, which handles the time series manipulation, since none of these storage technologies handle time series natively. `InfluxDB`_ does not need this layer since it is itself a time series database.
-However, The InfluxDB driver is still experimental and suffers from bugs in InfluxDB itself that are yet to be fixed as of this writing.
+The drivers are based on an intermediate library, named *Carbonara*, which handles the time series manipulation, since none of these storage technologies handle time series natively.

 The three *Carbonara* based drivers are working well and are as scalable as their back-end technology permits.
 Ceph and Swift are inherently more scalable